brucemack/brucemack.github.io/ampersand/index.md

 The Ampersand audio "core" runs at 48kHz.
 Audio is down/up-sampled when interfacing with links that operate at lower bandwidths.

+I've done some analysis of the Asterisk/app_rpt DSP functions which is [documented here](asl-dsp-notes.md).
+I've not followed the app_rpt model in all cases, but this is very good background to have.

 ### Audio Level Measurement in the ASL System